ShashiChilukuri/MCS-Projects/Activity Recognition/README.md

 - All three section are well commented with relevant details

 In this project, I developed a computing system that can understand human activities.
-I was provided with data (real world wristband data) for a given activity, specifically eating action mixed with other unknown activities.
-Aim of this project is to identify the eating activities amongst the noise.
+For this, I was provided with data (real world wristband data) for a given activity, specifically eating action mixed with other unknown activities.
+The aim of this project is to identify the eating activities amongst the noise.

 In the first phase I have done data cleaning, noise reduction, data organization and feature extraction.